ispyhumanfly/bitflip/README.md

-# bitflip
+# Bitflip
-Portfolio automation robots for Coinbase and GDAX.
+Portfolio intelligence for Coinbase, Poloniex and Bitfinex.
+Edit